Exponential quantum space advantage for Shannon entropy estimation in data streams: Methods

+We now consider the query complexity of the algorithm.
+The standard amplitude estimation algorithm outputs \(\tilde{\nu}\) with probability \(8/\pi^2\) using \(t\) oracle calls.
+To amplify the success probability to \(1-\delta\), the procedure is repeated \(O(\log(1/\delta))\) times.
+Therefore, the total number of oracle \(O\) calls is

-Having established the query algorithm, the next step is to convert it into a quantum streaming algorithm.
+This completes the proof of Lemma \ref{Expectation}. \end{proof} Having established the query algorithm, the next step is to convert it into a quantum streaming algorithm.
 This requires two key considerations: first, constructing the oracle in the streaming setting, and second, ensuring that both the space complexity and the number of passes over the stream meet the desired quantum bounds, thereby exceeding classical methods.
-The construction of the oracle is addressed in Lemma \ref{thm:QS-RVEE}, with the proof provided in Supplementary Note 2. \begin{lemma}[Oracle $O$] For any $q \in [m]$ with each $x_q \in [n]$ in the stream $A$, there exists a quantum circuit to implementing $|q\rangle |0\rangle \xrightarrow{O} |q\rangle |X_q\rangle$ , and using $O(\log m + \log n)$ qubits of space in two passes over the stream. \end{lemma}
+The construction of the oracle is addressed in Lemma \ref{thm:QS-RVEE}. \begin{lemma}[Oracles $O$] For any $q \in [m]$ with each $x_q \in [n]$ in the stream $A$, there exists a quantum circuit to implementing $|q\rangle |z\rangle \xrightarrow{O} |q\rangle |z+X_q\rangle$, using $O(\log m + \log n)$ qubits of space in two passes over the stream. \end{lemma}

+\begin{proof} To prove this lemma, we first present the quantum streaming algorithm for constructing the oracle $O$.
+The construction of oracle is based on the fundamental principle that classical computational circuits can be efficiently transformed into quantum circuits \cite{bennett1973logical,toffoli1980reversible,siamcompBennett89,siamcompLevinS90}.
+This principle was first exploited in the quantum streaming model by Ref.~\cite{montanaro2016quantum}.
+We then analyze the cost of the oracle, including its space complexity and the number of passes over the data stream.

+\textbf{Quantum streaming algorithm for constructing the oracle $O$.} The proposed algorithm, Algorithm \ref{Algorithm1}, implements a quantum streaming procedure to construct the oracle $O$, which outputs $X_q$ for a given position $q$ after two passes over the data stream.
+The circuit realization is depicted in Fig. \ref{Fig1}.